• Skip to main content

 Let me start with the definition and meanings of “nigate”.

 • nigate – 苦手 (にがて) : a noun meaning ‘weak point’ in Japanese.
-This word can also work as a plural noun meaning ‘weak points’.
+This can also work as plural.
 Learn more about Japanese plural.
-Grammatically it is a noun, but can also work like an adjective meaning ‘bad at’, ‘poor at’, ‘not good at’, or ‘weak in’.
+This can also be used like an adjective to mean ‘not good (at something)’, ‘bad (at something)’, or such in Japanese.

 I’ve explained the very basics of “nigate”.
 To understand this word more clearly, however, let me explain its kanji characters in detail, one by one.